 Usually, new women players tend not to make nearly as many cuts as new men, and so inherently they aren’t open as often.

 If you are a male player being guarded by an equally athletic male player you’d often have to be open by more than 4-5 yards to ensure that the defender doesn’t bid and get to the disc before you.
 But if you are a woman player it is highly likely that your defender wont make a huge bid for the disc and hence a couple of yards is often all it takes to be open.
 (Women can and do layout but Indian Ultimate isn’t there as yet.)
 As a handler, don’t look for daylight separation – Its not required for a ‘safe’ throw.

 Also, handlers generally are more willing to make risky throws to male receivers because there is a greater ‘throwing window’ AKA margin for error.
 The big male receivers, with buckets for hands often bring down anything in the vicinity.
-Women players, especially beginners, need understanding handlers who can understand their strengths and utilise them.
-Thay are likely to handle their Japanese Akoya Earrings more than the ball.
+Women players, especially beginners, need understanding handlers who can understand their strengths and utilize them.

 One bad apple?

 Pickup games in Chennai are attended by a lot of male players who have just graduated from college or are ‘converting’ from football.
 It is a challenge to explain the “co-ed” aspect of Ultimate to them, let alone the non-contact part.
 Most of them struggle to embrace the new concepts and have trouble for the first few months.
 Acknowledge the problem, talk to your team and be supportive, they will come around.
 Show them what difference a good teammate can make.

 Many men, who are good players, seem to be unaware of what to do with their new women.
 They make some attempt to explain rules and strategies, but, often, won’t take the initiative to take it further.